arjunmakesthings/itp-blog/content/people/nikolai.md

-part of itp-'26. works at the shop.
+part of itp-'26. works at the shop. understands things really, really well. generally curious; like me. but more mature; unlike me.